can-t-depircate-us/docs/README.md

 * chat API v2

 # Other ideas
-* Statistics in real time for usability in different zones of an article, document, etc.
+* Statistics in real time for usability in different zones of an article, document, etc, cv.